MaxTheMonster/ST3Config/Packages/WakaTime/README.md

 Add the line: `"debug": true`

-Then, open your Sublime Console with `View -> Show Console` to see the plugin executing the wakatime cli process when sending a heartbeat.
+Then, open your Sublime Console with `View -> Show Console` ( CTRL + \` ) to see the plugin executing the wakatime cli process when sending a heartbeat.
 Also, tail your `$HOME/.wakatime.log` file to debug wakatime cli problems.

 For more general troubleshooting information, see [wakatime/wakatime#troubleshooting](https://github.com/wakatime/wakatime#troubleshooting).